syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/export-and-print.md

 {% endhighlight %}

-The server-side action **Import ICS File** contains the following code example to import the Scheduler appointments.
+The server-side action `ScheduleImportData` contains the following code example to import the Scheduler appointments.

 {% highlight c# %}